 You can do that by completing Form 1040X.
 If you don’t—and you owe significantly more than was stated on your original return—you’ll be charged interest and penalties on the unpaid amount.

-But know this before you decide not to amend: Whenever you’re issued a 1099—even if it comes late and it’s for a minuscule amount—the IRS receives a copy, too.
-While the agency may not come after you for failing to report a few dollars of interest earned on your savings account, say, it has the option to do so.
+Wondering if you shouldn’t amend?
+Just know that whenever you’re issued a 1099—even if it comes late and it’s for a minuscule amount—the IRS receives a copy, too.
+While the agency may not come after you for failing to report a few dollars of interest earned on your savings account, say, it does have the option to do so.

 2. Not reporting stock sales